ryandotclair/spring-petclinic/README.md

 kubectl port-forward -n ${NAMESPACE} deploy/petclinic 8080:8080 --insecure-skip-tls-verify &
 ```

-In VS Code / Cursor: **Run and Debug → "Attach to Petclinic (K8s)"**.
+In VS Code: **Run and Debug → "Attach to Petclinic (K8s)"**.

+### Troubleshooting
-**If attach hangs on "Importing projects"** (JDWP/`jdb` already work — this is IDE-only):
+If attach hangs on "Importing projects":
 1. Open the **`spring-petclinic` folder** as the workspace root (not the parent `git` folder).
 2. Select the pom.xml file and you should be prompted about importing in the JAVA project.
 3. If stuck, run **Java: Clean Java Language Server Workspace** → Reload Window → import again.
 4. Attach once port-forward is running (5005).
+I've notice sometime port forward can drop.

+### To Test
-5. Drop a break point (Recommendation: WelcomeController.java file, line 31, to modify the Welcome messaging in memory on the fly)
+Drop a break point (Recommendation: WelcomeController.java file, line 31, to modify the Welcome messaging in memory on the fly)

 Browse locally at `http://localhost:8080` (8080 forward) or via ingress (example: `petclinic.local`, which can be faked by updated your /etc/hosts if you don't have a fqdn).